A year ago my daughter was living in Shanghai and she invited me over for a month of travelling all around China.

 - ½ tsp golden caster sugar

-- Wash the tomato and chop it into chunks using a tomato knife
+- Wash the tomato and chop it into smallish chunks using a tomato knife – go here for the best, and almost cheapest.

-- If you aren’t lucky enough to live in a Mediterranean country where tomatoes actually get some sun and are able to acquire real flavour, sprinkle the chopped tomatoes with the sugar and a few grinds of white pepper
+- If you aren’t lucky enough to live in a Mediterranean country where tomatoes actually get some sun and are able to acquire real flavour, sprinkle the chopped tomatoes with the sugar and a few grinds of pepper.

 - Warm your plates